Jimwi/ilets_words/day6/2 20210826_fa_01_transcript.md

 WARD: So I wasn't there when anybody got shot that I saw.
 I was there when plenty of rounds were being fired to `disperse` the crowd.
 But fortunately, I didn't see anyone who was shot.
 An LA Times photographer called Marcus Yam who I was spending some time with in Afghanistan actually captured the moment there where a woman and a child were shot.
 They weren't killed, but they were very seriously injured.
 So there's no question that people were getting shot and seriously injured.
 And I - you know, I `venture` to guess that some people were killed as well although it's very difficult to get anything `substantive` in terms of precise numbers on something like that.

 I saw them using their `whips` and `truncheons` all the time.
 They had no `qualms` about using them.
 They don't see it.
 You know, what's shocking to us - to the Taliban is just utterly unremarkable.
 So you tell Taliban fighters, we need you to do some crowd control and push back these people from the airport, and that's how they do it.
 And to a certain extent, it's relatively effective.
 It's horrifying to watch `from our perspective` because we're just not used to seeing that kind of thing.
-But for them, it's sort of didn't even really seem to raise an eyebrow.
+But for them, it's sort of didn't even really seem to `raise an eyebrow`.

 GROSS: My guest is CNN's chief international correspondent, Clarissa Ward.
 We'll talk more about her three weeks reporting from Afghanistan after we take a short break.
 I'm Terry Gross, and this is FRESH AIR.